VictorHernandoParral/shakers-ai-case-study/app/data/kb/shakers_faq/freelancer/004-which-banks-are-most-flexible-with-self-employed-workers.md

 title: "Which banks are most flexible with self-employed workers?"
 audience: freelancer
 source: shakers_faq
+relpath: freelancer/004-which-banks-are-most-flexible-with-self-employed-workers.md
 ordinal: 4
-relpath: shakers_faq/freelancer/004-which-banks-are-most-flexible-with-self-employed-workers.md
-tags: [faq]
 ---

-# Which banks are most flexible with self-employed workers?

-**Q:** Which banks are most flexible with self-employed workers?
+**Answer:**

-**A:** 1.
-Banco Sabadell
+1. Banco Sabadell

 Banco Sabadell offers specific accounts and lines of credit for self-employed workers.
 It has programs designed to take into account the variability of self-employed workers' income and offers specialized advice.